Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

 While the XAS results presented above provide strong indications for enhanced cross-gap hybridization, the non-isovalent nature of Hf could also lead to significant electronic doping effects.
-In particular, substitution of \ce{Al^{3+}} with \ce{Hf^{4+}} should result in donor-like states.
+In particular, substitution of \ce{Al^{3+}} with \ce{Hf^{4+}} should result in introduction of donor-like states, local defect complexes, or increased free charge carrier concentrations.
 To investigate whether this is the case, we measured the valence band (VB) region via XPS.
-As shown in Figure \ref{fig:XAFS}c, increasing Hf content leads to a decrease in the energetic separation between the VB maximum (VBM) and the Fermi level, as well as an increase in the relative photoemission intensity near the VBM, suggesting the introduction of additional occupied electronic states.
+As shown in Figure \ref{fig:XAFS}c, increasing Hf content leads to a decrease in the energetic separation between the VB maximum (VBM) and the Fermi level ($E_\mathrm{F}$), as well as an increase in the relative photoemission intensity near the VBM, suggesting the introduction of additional occupied electronic states.
 Nevertheless, the Fermi level remains well within the bandgap, indicating that the films remain non-degenerate semiconductors.
-In addition, complementary spectroscopic ellipsometry measurements indicate vanishingly small extinction coefficients across the sub-bandgap range, regardless of Hf content.
-Thus, the lack of metallic-like states near $E_F$ and the absence of a Drude-like optical response confirm that our $\Hfx$ films retain their dielectric character across the investigated composition range, despite the non-isovalency between Hf and Al. In their study of ferroelectric $\Hfx$ thin films, Bernstein et al. reached a similar conclusion, hypothesizing that the low formation energy of Al vacancies (\ce{v_{Al}}) leads to electronic compensation of Hf donor states \cite{Bernstein.2025}.
+In addition, complementary spectroscopic ellipsometry measurements indicate vanishingly small extinction coefficients across the sub-bandgap range, regardless of Hf content (not shown).
+Thus, the lack of metallic-like states near $E_\mathrm{F}$ and the absence of a Drude-like optical response confirm that our $\Hfx$ films retain their dielectric character across the investigated composition range, despite the non-isovalency between Hf and Al. This behavior is consistent with prior studies by Bernstein et al., which associate non-isovalent Hf incorporation with charge-compensating defect states and localized electronic states at defect sites \cite{Bernstein.2025, Bernstein2026}.
+In principle, such doping-related effects can also modify the dielectric response and screen polarization fields, thereby influencing the effective piezoelectric coupling.
+While the present results are consistent with N 2p-Hf 5d hybridization playing a dominant role in the enhanced piezoelectric response within the investigated composition range, doping-related effects may become increasingly relevant at higher Hf concentrations and warrant systematic future investigations.